mananbajaj7/Data-Analysis-Projects/README.md

 # 📊 Data Analyst Portfolio

-A curated collection of data analysis and data science projects using Python, SQL, Excel, Power BI, and Machine Learning.
+A curated collection of data analysis and data science projects using Python, SQL, Excel, and Power BI

 ---